cbrownstein-lambda/lambda-docs-mkdocs/docs/on-demand-cloud/lambda-chat-api.md

   "messages": [
     {
       "role": "system",
-      "content": "You are a helpful assistant."
+      "content": "You are a helpful assistant named Hermes, made by Nous Research."
     },
     {
       "role": "user",